Aphilay/blog-react-native/README.md

 # blog-react-native
 Blog application using React Native which allows users to perform CRUD operations.
+This project uses json-server to store and retrieve data(blogs).
+See quickstart below.
 # quickstart
 ### Step 1:
 cd to project root directory